The system refers to the 3 tiers involved in the supply chain for alcoholic beverages:

 The member in each tier needs to sell the alcoholic beverage to a member of another tier.
 The 3 tier system is not mandated on the federal level but only on the state level.

 Of course, similar supply chain systems are used in many countries for many types of products sold in retail stores.
 In that sense, there is nothing particularly unique about this system.

-Any winery in the world is already a part of the 3 tier system as the ‘manufacturer’ of wine.
+Any winery in the world is already a part of the 3-tier system as the ‘manufacturer’ of wine.
 Therefore, any winery can sell directly to wholesalers in the United States under the three-tier system.

-Of course, wineries located outside the United States need to engage the services of an importer who is licensed by the Alcohol and Tobacco Tax and Trade Bureau (TTB) – which is part of the U.S. Department of the Treasury – to import the wine into the United States.
+Wineries located outside the United States need to engage the services of an importer who is licensed by the Alcohol and Tobacco Tax and Trade Bureau (TTB) – which is part of the U.S. Department of the Treasury – to import the wine into the United States.

 The primary duties of a TTB import license holder

 - Obtain label approval for alcoholic beverages (COLA) from the TTB for sales in the United States.